ISO 27001:2022

 The headline guidance is, document all of your process and procedures.
 Do it to a level that is appropriate to you.
 Consider documenting common exception steps or steps in the process when the process does not go as intended.

-All the time.
-But for guidance the standard gives examples such as
+The standard gives examples such as

 • when a procedure is performed by many people and needs to be done in the same way